froppa/Worktimer/README.md

 Changelog:

-	04-12-2013 Version 0.2 (
+	05-12-2013 Version 0.2 (

-		* When closing/minmizing the timer window it will stay in the tray which means you have to press exit in the tray to close the program
+		* When closing the timer window it will stay in the tray which means you have to press exit in the tray to close the program
-		* Added Options where you can select where to store the data ( TXT or DB ( DB IS NOT FINISHED YET THOUGH) and TXT Path )
+		* Added Options where you can select where to store the data ( TXT or DB ( DB IS NOT FINISHED YET THOUGH) and TXT Path ) and other stuff
-		* Re-Structered some code making it load faster
+		* Re-Structered some code madking it load faster
 		* Added loader, visualising the configuration of the program

 	)